junkblocker/autocrop/README.md

 - OpenCV (pip install cv2)
 - numpy (pip install numpy)

-# USAGE: python autocropy.py (THRESHOLD) (CROP)
+# USAGE: python autocropy.py (THRESHOLD) (MIN_CROP)

 Place autocrop.py into a folder of scanned images.
 Those images should be roughly cropped already (see examples).

 Run script as described above.
-THRESHOLD and CROP are optional.
+THRESHOLD and MIN_CROP are optional.
 Results will be stored in /crop/.

 - THRESHOLD: threshold value to find image borders, default is 220
-- CROP: additional cropped pixels to avoid unclean borders of the result, default is 15 pixels
+- MIN_CROP: additional cropped pixels to avoid unclean borders of the result, default is 15 pixels